Kiron Sinha: Santiniketan: 1950s and 1960s

-By the mid-1950s, the family returned to Santiniketan, where they remained for the rest of their lives.
+By June 1951, the family returned to Santiniketan, where they remained for the rest of their lives.

 During the 1950s and 1960s, Sinha produced a substantial body of work and held exhibitions in Delhi, Calcutta, Lucknow, and Australia.
 At one of these exhibitions in the early 1950s, Gertrude met Indira Gandhi, with whom she developed a friendship.
 Gandhi became an admirer of Sinha's paintings and Gertrude's hand-printed textiles, acquiring several works.
 These were displayed in public offices and also presented to foreign visitors and dignitaries.
 She inaugurated Sinha's exhibition at Freemasons' Hall in 1952.

 Influenced by the monumental works of his teacher and mentor Ramkinkar Baij, Sinha further developed the use of cement for sculpture, occasionally incorporating coloured oxides.
-His first work in this medium, Santal Couple with Dog, completed in 1952 in his Santiniketan garden, stood 2.3 metres tall.
-Over his lifetime, Sinha produced more than 50 large-scale sculptures.
+His first work in this medium, Santal Couple with Dog, completed in 1952 in his Santiniketan garden, stands 2.3 metres tall.
+Over his lifetime, Sinha produced more than 50 large-scale sculptures in his garden.

 In the late 1950s, Sinha met the young student A. Ramachandran, whom he mentored and encouraged in the use of oils.
-They often engaged in discussions on art and contemporary movements, and Ramachandran sometimes accompanied Sinha on visits to villages in Birbhum.
-There Sinha painted and sketched landscapes and depictions of the Santal people in daily life and work.
+They often engaged in discussions on art and contemporary movements, with A. Ramachandran describing Kiron as a "guide" and an "sobering influence".
+A. Ramachandran sometimes accompanied Sinha on visits to villages in Birbhum where they would paint and sketch the landscapes and depictions of the Santal people in daily life and at work.

 In 1957, the painter Shantanu Ukil visited Santiniketan and met Sinha.
 He was influenced by Sinha's neo-Impressionistic style, bold colour palette, and depictions of the Santal people.

 Naggar: 1960s

 In 1962, Sinha was introduced to M. S. Randhawa, who admired his work, particularly his depictions of local people.
-Randhawa suggested that Sinha spend time in the Kulu and Kangra valleys to document the landscape and inhabitants.
+Randhawa suggested that Sinha spend time in the Kulu and Kangra Valleys to document the landscape and inhabitants.

 In the mid-1960s, Sinha built a house in Naggar, where the family stayed on several occasions until the late 1960s.
 During this period, they developed a friendship with the Russian painter Svetoslav Roerich and his wife, Devika Rani.
 Sinha's years in the Kulu Valley were especially productive, and works from this time were acquired by Randhawa for the Government Museum and Art Gallery, Chandigarh, while others entered the collection of the Birla Academy of Art and Culture, Kolkata.